-Acknowledging that none of the current Supervisory Board Directors are independent at the current time under the criteria of the Dutch Corporate Governance Code Jubii Europe's Supervisory Board closely monitors the Company's dealings with Telefónica SA, Bertelsmann SE & Co.
+Acknowledging that none of the current Supervisory Board Directors are independent at the current time under the criteria of the Dutch Corporate Governance Code Jubii Europe's Supervisory Board closely monitors the Company's dealings with its larger shareholders Telefónica SA, Bertelsmann SE & Co.
 KGaA and their respective affiliates.